Avac Event

 Do Not Check That Box – Impacts From the Assault on Transgender Communities and DEI + Strategies to Sustain and Rebuild

-Join our panelists for an unflinchingly honest – and interactive – conversation as we assess the impacts of the ongoing assault on transgender communities, gender affirming health care, data collection, and Diversity, Equity and Inclusion writ large.
-Strategies to restore trust, sustain programming, and rebuild from the ashes will be explored.
+Our panelists had an unflinchingly honest—and interactive—conversation assessing the impacts of the ongoing assault on transgender communities, gender affirming health care, data collection, and Diversity, Equity and Inclusion writ large.
+Strategies to restore trust, sustain programming, and rebuild from the ashes were explored.

 Panelists: